-Pandemic lobby hours: 9:00 AM to 12:00 PM Monday through Friday.
-We encourage members to use Mobile Banking and Online Banking to access your account.
+Pandemic lobby hours: 9:00 AM to 12:00 PM M - F. Please use Mobile Banking and Online Banking to access your account.

 Perpetrators are once again attempting to obtain debit card information for fraudulent use.
 We have been notified that PTOFCU members and non-members are receiving automated phone calls on landlines and cell phones.
 The message says the call is from the Patent & Trademark Office Federal Credit Union Fraud Department and that the debit card of the person receiving the call has been suspended.
 The person is then instructed to enter their 16-digit card number and PIN or to contact a number the caller provides to reactivate.
 PTOFCU does not request any member information via automated calls, emails, or voice calls.
 If you receive a fraudulent call or email do not provide your personal information.

 ATM skimming frauds are increasing.
 The fraud occurs when a perpetrator installs a device that sometimes looks just like part of the ATM over the ATM card slot.
 Sometimes, a tiny video camera or a key-logging device is installed too.
 The skimmer records information from the magnetic strip on your ATM card.
 Then, the video camera or key logger records you punching in your four-digit PIN.
 The stolen information is transferred onto other cards and used to make withdrawals at various locations, which can go unnoticed by your financial institution and you.